 |offset = nr||Offset the results with a specific amount of Objects.
 Handy for pagination purposes.|

 All parameters in the query component are optional.

 |output = output||Specifiy the output format: 'template' for relational name-based IDs instead of numeric IDs (easy for storage puposes, see store Model), or 'default'.|

 The result from your request to the nodegoat API can be found in the JSON response under the key 'data'.
 The result is a JSON dictionary that promotes direct lookup and access to its structure.

-The specific response depends on the mode (design or data, see the previous Query section) of your request.
+The specific response depends on the mode (model or data, see the previous Query section) of your request.

-In design mode the result contains the requested Type IDs with the Type's configuration.
+In mode = model the result contains the requested Type IDs with the Type's configuration.

 In mode = data the result contains the requested or queried Object IDs with the Object's definition.